prometheusresearch/baseline-codebase/src/rex.web/README.rst

     a command or a static resource that matches the URL.

     This setting could be specified more than once.
-Mount tables preset by different packages are merged into one.
+Mount tables preset by different packages are merged into one table.

 ``secret``
     Passphrase used for generating encryption and validation keys for the